 Not every surge in stock prices is a sign of a bubble, however.
 Sometimes, large stock gains are justified by the companies' performances.
 For example, Amazon (NASDAQ:AMZN) stock has jumped in price by 1,760% in the past decade, but the company's earnings have increased even more during that time, and its competitive advantages have strengthened.

-What happens when a stock market bubble
+5 stages of a stock market bubble

-The reasons that the dot-com bubble burst are slightly more complicated.
+The reasons for the dot-com bubble burst are slightly more complicated.
 In this instance, the tech companies' performances didn't match investors' expectations.
 Many of the dot-com names that went bankrupt had flawed business models that made them incapable of turning a profit.
 In this bubble, the credit came from venture capitalists and other investors eager to pour money into any business with ".com" in its name.
 The dot-com companies' growth eventually slowed, profits didn't materialize, and tech stock prices plunged.

 Again, Amazon offers a useful example here.
 In 2000, the Nasdaq Composite Index (NASDAQINDEX: ^IXIC) peaked, seemingly because all the new internet companies, Amazon included, had exhausted the initial wave of investor demand.
 Tech stock prices tumbled as a result.
 The e-commerce company's revenue growth slowed from 169% in 1999 to just 13% in 2001, tracking with the market's boom and bust.
 Amazon's stock price declined by more than 90% from peak to trough in just two years.

-Are we in an economic bubble right now?
+Are we in a bubble right now?